-The Resource Database is intended to be used only by PRIMECLUSTER products.
+The cluster Resource Database is a dedicated database used by PRIME-CLUSTER products.
 It is not a general purpose database which a customer could use for their own applications.

 4.2 Kernel parameters for Resource Database

 The default values of Linux kernel parameters have to be modified when the Resource Database is used.
 This section lists the kernel parameters that have to be changed.
 You could configure the kernel parameters at runtime by using the sysctl(8) utility.
 The following shows how to change and apply the new kernel parameters.